 Pundits are so focused on signaling breathless, pious outrage about the death of Floyd–lest an anti-halo of racism descend upon them and provoke cancellation by the mob–that they have forgotten to keep their facts straight and their butts covered.

-I’m not going to go into the weeds and dissect Chauvin’s case, or take odds on his acquittal.
-Others with more knowledge of legal minutiae than I are on that job:
+I’m not going to go into the weeds and dissect Chauvin’s case when so little is really known, or take odds on his acquittal.
+Others with more knowledge of legal minutiae than I are on that job.

-After all, how can any court guarantee Chauvin a fair and impartial trial, when every potential juror in the United States already has been told by opinion makers in no uncertain terms that Chauvin is already guilty?
+I will only observe: how can any court guarantee Chauvin a fair and impartial trial, when every potential juror in the country has been told by opinion makers that Chauvin is already guilty?